grandeurdev/arduino-sdk/README.md

 Follow the [get started][Get Started with Hardware SDK] guidelines to quickly get into the context of integrating your devices to Grandeur Cloud or jump straight to an [Arduino example][Example] to make your hands dirty.

-To get deeper insights and a developer reference for the hardware SDK, you can have a look at the [documentation][Documentation].
+For a developer reference for the hardware SDK, you can have a look at the [documentation][Documentation].

-To understand the core concepts Grandeur Cloud is built upon, simply dive into the [Grandeur Ecosystem][Ecosystem] section.
+To get a deeper understanding of the core concepts Grandeur Cloud is built upon, dive into the [Grandeur Ecosystem][Ecosystem] section.

 * [Get Started](#get-started)
   * [Installation](#installation)